shigos/Traffic_Models/README.md

 ![fatal month](https://user-images.githubusercontent.com/76585249/126584115-48e2d7e1-1252-4a26-84cc-33dbcff54a14.png)

 May shows disproportionately higher fatal accidents than other months even of the same season.
-Of the total fatal crashes in the data, 19% of all fatal crashes occured in May. /
+Of the total fatal crashes in the data, 19% of all fatal crashes occured in May.

 Initially the target was chosen based off of fatal accidents.
-Given the limited amount of time, this was altered to
+Given the limited amount of time, this was altered to reflect injuries resulting from the crash.

 ![Hourly crash](https://user-images.githubusercontent.com/76585249/126584121-7ea707ec-7ba3-413b-a285-bc32f1ad184f.png)
+The time frame that encompases afternoon rush hour shows the largest number of crash occurences.
+The large number of accidents occuring at this time approprately corresponds to the number of cars on the road during peak traffic hours.

 ![districts ](https://user-images.githubusercontent.com/76585249/126584127-f1af04cf-747e-4094-adc9-c61d805f1ec1.png)